waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Type: List[str]

-List of authentication methods which are not allowed to update user details.
+List of authentication methods for which a manual update of user details is not allowed.

 ### REQUEST_HEADER_IMPERSONATED_USER_UUID